gaehlerm/SoftwareEngineering/README.md

 	return matrix
 ```

-When in doubt resist the temptation and split up the code in 2 lines (or more).
+When in doubt resist the temptation, split up the code and don't use a single line initialization.

 ## Back magic code